Sunday June 3, 2018

 Swim 2km – Two Loop

-The swim course is a two loop clockwise swim.
-NEW for 2017, swimmers will not exit the lake after the first lap.
+The swim course is a two loop clockwise swim and swimmers will not exit the lake after the first lap.
 The swim start cut-off time is 1:10 hour after each wave start.
 All participants that are still in the water after 1:10 has passed, will be pulled from the course and not allowed to continue.

 The corners on the course will be marked with yellow buoys.
 Buoys are placed 125 – 150 m along the course.